freeCodeCamp/freeCodeCamp/guide/english/data-science-tools/pandas/pandas-data-visualization/index.md

 <img src="https://github.com/harikrishnand/freecodecamp_images/blob/master/Ser_line_plot.png" width="400" height="300" />

 Pandas take all the matplotlib argument as part of keyword arguments.
-Lets change the size of the figure using the `figsize` argument in matplotlib.
+You can change the size of the figure using the `figsize` argument in matplotlib.

 ```python